Carmen Tockmaji: “I communicate with the world through art”

 I refer to all the people, places, and emotions that are connected to “Damascus” rather than just the actual location.

 Love, grief, and loneliness are what Damascus embodied.
-It is pain that feeds the creative spark and turns words into melodies and poems.
+Pain feeds the creative spark and turns words into melodies and poems.

 She is a multifaceted artist who is proficient in many genres and has a passion for all of them that is not confined to any one field but rather views it as her high purpose of reaching out to the world.